wp-plugins/crm-customer-relationship-management-by-vcita/readme.txt

 5. **Customize Client records** - Customize your client records, and Add unlimited number of custom fields on every client record on your CRM.

 == Changelog ==

+ = vCita CRM & Leads Version 1.4.0 =
+ * New design for email notifications sent from vCita to you & your clients
+ * More customization for the emails including branding colors and logo
+ * New!
+Email signature option was added
+ * Enhencements with scheduling settings to prevent appointments from being scheduled to far in advance

  = vCita CRM & Leads Version 1.3.0 =
  * Compatibility with WordPress 4.1
  * Added more optional actions to the LiveSite